rcabanasdepaz/rcabanasdepaz.github.io/index.md

 ### Positions
 ---
-- PhD positions in Probabilistic Machine Learning:
+- PhD/PostDoc positions in Probabilistic Machine Learning:

   * Email me if you are interested